Culture of Extraordinary: How to shift from Good2Great2Extraordinary

 The Speed of Wow: How Fast Can You Get Fast?

-If the speed of doing business will continue to increase in the next 10 years, ask yourself, How Fast can we get Fast?
-Derek takes you down the success road to understand the critical difference between going fast and being fast.
-You will learn how being creative and innovative helps achieve trail blazing performance and why corporations sometimes struggle to emulate these valuable traits.
+If the speed of your business continues to increase in the next 10 years, ask yourself; How Fast can you get Fast?
+Derek takes your team down the success road to understand the critical difference between going fast and being fast.
+They will grasp how Trust and Preparation become the cornerstones of teams who push against boundaries.
+They will learn how to achieve trailblazing performance and understand why corporations sometimes struggle to emulate these valuable traits.
 This topic has energized both male and female audiences from California to the Czech Republic.

 Irish driving legend Derek Daly is the epitome of the complete champion.
 From the victory circle to the announcer’s desk, Hall of Fame race car driver and network television color analyst Daly has spent nearly three decades as the face of the motorsport world.
 He counts Sylvester Stallone, David Letterman and Jay Leno amongst his friends.

 Born and raised in Dublin, Ireland to a middle class working family, Derek’s career path was set at the age of twelve when he attended his first auto race.
 From that moment, his commitment to the dream of being a professional driver was unshakeable.
 On the way to his dream he worked as a laborer in the iron ore mines of Australia and, while travelling the race tracks of England, even taking up residence in a school bus.